gavinanderegg/gavinanderegg.github.io/_posts/2025/2025-09-30-wikimedia-2024-picture-of-the-year-finalists.md

 ---

-[^1]: Some of the images, like [this photo of Einstein](https://commons.wikimedia.org/wiki/File:Albert_Einstein_sticks_his_tongue.jpg) or [this painting of Beethoven](https://commons.wikimedia.org/wiki/File:Joseph_Karl_Stieler%27s_Beethoven_mit_dem_Manuskript_der_Missa_solemnis.jpg) are newer captures of previous works.
+Small aside: some of the images, like [this photo of Einstein](https://commons.wikimedia.org/wiki/File:Albert_Einstein_sticks_his_tongue.jpg) or [this painting of Beethoven](https://commons.wikimedia.org/wiki/File:Joseph_Karl_Stieler%27s_Beethoven_mit_dem_Manuskript_der_Missa_solemnis.jpg) are newer captures of previous works.
 I also couldn't find the specific image eligibility requirements, but some of the images seem to have been uploaded before 2024.
 I reached out to a member of the committee to ask about this, and will update if I hear back.